Friday 22 March 1940

 Finland: The Soviets continue occupying the Finnish port of Hanko, which is theirs for 30 years under the Moscow Peace Treaty.
 They rename it Hangö.
 The official handover is at midnight on 22 March 1940.

 Romania: King Carol II vows to defend his country's borders.

-China: The Chinese 101st Division, having bagged Wuyuan on the 21st, move on to capture the strongpoint at Hsin-an-chen in order to cut the road along the the Yellow River that leads to Wuyuan.
-The Japanese send 80 trucks full of troops from Dashetai via Siyitang to make a forced crossing of the Wu-chia River at Ta-tsai-chu 10 km (6.2 mi) north of Wuyuan.
+China: The Chinese 101st Division, having bagged Wuyuan on the 21st, move on to capture the strongpoint at Hsin-an-chen in order to cut the road along the Yellow River that leads to Wuyuan.
+The Japanese send 80 trucks full of troops from Dashetai via Siyitang to make a forced crossing of the Wu-chia River at Ta-Tsai-chu 10 km (6.2 mi) north of Wuyuan.
 This is a Muslim region with Chinese troops that are full of fervor.

 In the Battle of South Kwangsi, the Chinese 46th Army attacks the Japanese 22nd Army at Lingshan.

 British Homefront: Gerald Winter, a farmer from Sussex, is awarded an Empire Gallantry Medal for dragging an RAF pilot from a burning plane.

 American Homefront: Popeye the Sailor -- Stealin Aint Honest # 78 March 22, 1940, is released.
 Popeye battles Bluto for a gold mine!

 Future History: Haing S. Ngor is born in Los Angeles, California.
 He becomes famous in the 1984 film "The Killing Fields" (1984), for which he won an Academy Award for Best Supporting Actor.
 Thereafter, he continues acting and becomes an author.

 March 1940March 1, 1940: Soviet Breakthroughs Past Viipuri

 March 2, 1940: Soviets Swarm West in Finland